09eagle/ldtageditor-v3.1/README.md

-# ldtageditor-v2
+# ldtageditor-v3
-Forked but not currently up and running - hoping to get this working for new Android phones
+Forked currently up and running - hoping it works
 Lego Dimensions Tag Editor - Updated

 This is an update version of the Lego Dimensions Tag Editor.